 Visually appealing frames

 Who said that eyeglasses have to make you look like a nerd?
 Modern eyewear standards have allowed eye protection PPE to become a fashionable accessory, coming in a variety of unique styles, shapes & designs.
 You can let your eyewear speak for you in terms of being truly fashionable.

 There’s no getting around the fact that your eyes require ample care and protection.
-The influx of digital devices at workplaces inevitably means that our eyes have to work harder thus requiring greater attention.
-For most people, assessing your own optical needs before you choose to customize or even buy a fresh pair of glasses is of vital importance.
+The influx of digital devices at workplaces inevitably means that our eyes have to work harder, thus requiring greater attention.
+For most people, assessing your own optical needs before you customize or even buy a fresh pair of glasses is vital.
 Doing so will let you have a better idea of what features you need in your prescription eyewear.
 However, eye safety cannot be stressed enough.
 This means taking adequate measures for eye protection no matter how safe the workplace premises may seem.